Inedo/inedo-docs/Content/proget/installation/installation-guide.md

 order: 1
 ---

 ProGet is self-managed, meaning you have the option to run ProGet on-premises or in your private/public cloud.
-Both Windows and Linux are supported.
-To get started, download the installer from our [ProGet downloads page](https://inedo.com/proget/download).
+Both [Windows and Linux](https://inedo.com/proget/download) are supported.

 ## Installing on Windows Servers